NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 Create an SSH Key
 -------------------

+You must upload a key pair to Jetstream before creating your instance so that you can log in to it, as password-based logins are disabled on Jetstream2.
 If you are not familiar with "SSH key pairs", you should `read about them<https://cvw.cac.cornell.edu/jetstream/keys/about-keys>`_ before continuing.
-A key pair is needed when creating your instance so that you can log in to it, as password-based logins are disabled on Jetstream2.

 * First, `create an SSH Key on your computer<https://cvw.cac.cornell.edu/jetstream/keys/ssh-create>`_ using the "ssh-keygen" command.
+That command allows you to specify the name and location of the private key file it creates, with the default being "id_rsa".
+The matching public key file is saved to the same location and name with ".pub" appended to the filename.
+Later instructions will assume that your private key file is named "id_rsa", but you may choose a different name now and use that name in those later instructions.
-* Then `upload the key to Jetstream2<https://cvw.cac.cornell.edu/jetstream/keys/ssh-upload>`_ through the Exosphere web interface.
+* Then, `upload the public key to Jetstream2<https://cvw.cac.cornell.edu/jetstream/keys/ssh-upload>`_ through the Exosphere web interface.

 Create an Instance
 ---------------------